 Conagen Inc. works in a broad range of research areas to support our partners’ product development and manufacturing goals.
 The fruits of our research and development are used in natural sweeteners, food ingredients, animal feed, fragrances, nutraceuticals, vitamins and supplements, pharmaceutical and veterinary products, and specialty and industrial chemicals.

 Terpenoids and carotenoids

-Terpenoids are one of the most diverse secondary compounds found in nature.
-Conagen has developed one of the most high-yielding fermentation platforms for producing sesquiterpenes, diterpenes, triterpenes, carotenoids, and their degradation as well as modification products.
+Terpenoids are among the most diverse secondary metabolite classes found in nature.
+Conagen has developed one of the most high-yielding fermentation platforms for producing sesquiterpenes, diterpenes, triterpenes, carotenoids, and related derivatives.

-Carbohydrate synthesis and conversion is at the center of cellular metabolism.
-Conagen’s scientists and engineers have developed a myriad of carbohydrate technologies to produce such varied molecules, from next generation natural sweeteners to essential pharmaceutical ingredients.
+Carbohydrate synthesis and conversion are at the center of cellular metabolism.
+Conagen’s scientists and engineers have developed an array of carbohydrate production technologies, from next-generation natural sweeteners to essential pharmaceutical ingredients.